kad-ecoli/baseline/README.md

 ![results/Fmax_full_nw.png](results/Fmax_full_nw.png?raw=true "results/Fmax_full_nw.png")
-Comparison between NW and blast show that global alignment does not result in more accurate GO prediction than local alignment, except for alnscore/bitscore, where NW slightly outperform blast.
-NW and blast result in the same performance by freq because the NW implement only perform realignment of blast hits rather than a full database search; since the hits are the same, the frequency of GO terms among hits are also the same.
+Comparison between NW and blast show that global alignment does not result in significantly more accurate GO prediction than local alignment.
+The freq performances of NW and blast are different because the NW implement only includes a subset of blast hits with positive global alignment score.

 ## License ##
 This program is free software: you can redistribute it and/or modify